UK Visas and Immigration (UKVI) is responsible for decisions about who can come to the UK. Read more about UKVI.

 You will need appropriate systems in place to monitor sponsored employees.

-UK Visas and Immigration (UKVI) will review your application form and supporting documents.
+UKVI will review your application form and supporting documents.
 They may visit your business to make sure you’re trustworthy and capable of carrying out your duties.

 Types of licence